-Welcome to 2013 and to my new home page for the friends of Acacias and all people interested in these and related trees and shrubs and their worldwide distribution.
+Welcome to my home page for the friends of Acacias and all people interested in these and related trees and shrubs and their worldwide distribution.
 It is organized by continent and country and will be detailed further as necessary.
 Ultimately there should be at least one page with the respective pictures from each of the nearly 1.400 species of Acacia s.l..

 Main new features are a search function as well as a list of all described species of Acacia s.l. in the new Genera Acacia, Vachellia, Senegalia, Mariosousa and Acaciella.

 In August 2011 the long discussion on the split of the genus Acacia into five new genera has been ended (see: http://www.scienceinpublic.com.au/media-releases/the-acacia-debate).
 I have adjusted my website by renaming the species according to the new taxonomy as they have been published.
 New combinations in the genera Senegalia and Vachellia as well as Mariosousa have already been published by Seigler, Ebinger and Miller.
 The American species in this website have been changed accordingly.
 The book from Maria de Lourdes Rico-Arce treats the American species as a single Genus with the exception of Acaciella, which she had revised in 2006.

 Kodela and Wilson described the new combinations in the Genus Vachellia from Australia.

 The renaming of the outstanding species from Africa and Asia is under way and will be published soon.

 The new taxonomy is used in the list Species A-Z.